Robotics Education & Competition Foundation: Judging

 In addition to match play, a key part of VEX Robotics competitions is competition judging.
-The REC Foundation oversees judging and decides award criteria for VEX Robotics competitions.
-The goal of judged awards is for students to become familiar with using industry tools such as documentation.
+The REC Foundation oversaw judging and decides award criteria for VEX Robotics competitions.
+The goal of judged awards was for students to become familiar with using industry tools such as documentation.
 Judges take into consideration the team’s engineering notebook, team interview, team performance in the competition, and general team conduct when deciding awards.

 The awards offered by the REC Foundation include: